 - Adhere to the word count specified by the UPSC.

-Check the table below for some paper-specific tips on answer writing:
+Check the table below for some paper-specific tips on UPSC mains answer writing for beginners:

 |General Studies||Topics covered||Tips (apply wherever needed according to the question)|